inline-defaultCreated with Sketch.

 Program Overview

-The Ph.D. in Chemical Engineering program at Rowan University is a doctoral degree program designed to prepare students for advanced and specialized careers in research and development in industry, government, and academia.
-The program focuses on exploring new ideas, creating new knowledge, and addressing societal challenges by applying theory and experimentation in state-of-the-art facilities.
-Research opportunities are available in a diverse range of areas, including:
+The Ph.D. in Chemical Engineering is a doctoral degree program specifically designed to prepare students for advanced and specialized careers in research and development in industry, the government, and academia.
+Students partner with our faculty to explore new ideas, create new knowledge, and address societal challenges by applying theory and experimentation in our state-of-the-art facilities.
+This program offers research opportunities in a diverse range of focus areas that include:

 • Additive manufacturing